 Dr. Maroon has been the team neurosurgeon for the Pittsburgh Steelers since 1981, and is Medical Director of the World Wrestling Entertainment (WWE).
 He has successfully performed surgery on numerous professional football players and other elite athletes with potentially career-ending neck and spine injuries.
 Notably, he safely returned most to their high level of athletic performance.

 Dr. Maroon is highly invested in the prevention and treatment of concussions in high school, college and professional sports, specifically football.
 While working with the Steelers in the early 1990’s, the lack of an objective, reliable instrument to evaluate concussion symptoms became very apparent to Dr. Maroon.
 To fill this void, he and Dr. Mark Lovell developed ImPACT™ (Immediate Post-Concussion Assessment and Cognitive Testing), an easy-to-administer, 20 minute long test to assess presence and severity of concussion symptoms.
-ImPACT™ has become the world-wide standard tool to assess sports-related concussions, and has been used in over 4.5 million athletes.
+ImPACT™ has become the world-wide standard tool to assess sports-related concussions, and has been used in over 23 million athletes (as of 2022).
 In 1994, Dr. Maroon joined the National Football League’s mild Traumatic Brain Injury Committee as concussion expert.
 This committee, which in 2007 was renamed National Football League’s Head, Neck and Spine Committee, is still in place.